WinVector/replyr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-`replyr` is post-maintinance, we are no longer bug-fixing or updating this package.
+`replyr` is post-maintenance, we are no longer bug-fixing or updating this package.
 It has been pointless to track shifting `dplyr`/`dbplyr`/`rlang` APIs and data structures post `dplyr` `0.5`.
 Most of what it does is now done better in one of our newer